 Members without a residency status result

-Where a member doesn’t have a residency status of Scotland or ‘rest of UK’ in the annual report, you’ll need to check you’ve got the correct details.
+Where a member does not have a residency status of Scotland or ‘rest of UK’ in the annual report or look up service, you’ll need to check you’ve got the correct details.

-If you think all the information you have is correct, your scheme member will need to contact National Insurance general enquiries to check their details.
+If you think all the information you have is correct, your scheme member will need to contact the National Insurance Helpdesk to check their details.

-As mentioned previously, for any members without a residency status for relief at source by the time you apply it to their contributions, you must treat them as having a ‘rest of UK’ status.
+If you do not have a residency status for a member by the time you claim relief at source on their first contribution, you must treat them as having a ‘rest of UK’ status.

 Members not covered